 Renting a property might not be ideal for many people as they feel they are simply paying off someone else’s bond.

 While that might be one way of looking at it, buying and owning a house requires a lot more commitment and effort than renting.

 Potential buyers need to do thorough research before taking the plunge and putting a deposit down on a house.

 There are many things that need careful consideration, but these 5 key questions should be answered before first-time home buyers purchase a home:

 #1 – Is there room for growth?

 A property should be viewed as a medium to long-term investment.

-It takes at least about 7 years before homeowners start reaping the rewards of their investment, so it is important to decide whether the property meets your future needs.
+It takes roughly 7 years before homeowners start reaping the rewards of their investment, so it is important to decide whether the property meets your future needs.

 A lot can happen in a few years’ time and there is no way to anticipate it because your 5-year plan might not even pan out.